inspetor/inspetor-python/README.md

 If you've already read the [general Inspetor documentation](https://inspetor.github.io/docs-backend/#introduction), you should be aware of all of Inspetor requests and trackers, so our intention here is just to show you how to use the Python version of some of them.

 Let's imagine that you want to put a tracker in your *"create transaction"* flow to send data to Inspetor.
-First you need to create an `InspetorSale` object (you can find more about Inspetor objects [here](https://inspetor.github.io/docs-backend/#models)) and then pass this object as an argument to the function `track_inspetor_sale_creation`.
+First, you need to create an `InspetorSale` object (you can find more about Inspetor objects [here](https://inspetor.github.io/docs-backend/#models)) and then pass this object as an argument to the function `track_inspetor_sale_creation`.

 Here is the snippet of the example above: